lostguid/lostguid.github.io/aboutme.md

 I have the following qualities:

-- I rock a great mustache
+- I rock a great mustache :v:
 - I'm extremely loyal to my family and friends

 What else do you need?